lucrod1/angular-rs-datagrid/README.md

 ```
 {
   ...
-  collumns: [{                          // required
+  "collumns": [{                          // required
-    title: 'Render',                    // title of collumn
+    "title": "Render",                    // title of collumn
-    index: 'name',                      // Property that will print in the column
+    "index": "name",                      // Property that will print in the column
-    render: function(row){              // callback for override the output
+    "render": function(row){              // callback for override the output
      return row.id+' - '+row.name;
     },
   }]